 Considerations for Baby-Led Weaning with a 10-Month-Old

 At 10 months old, many babies are becoming more confident eaters, but they’re still very much in the learning phase.
 Baby-led weaning at this age is all about offering safe, developmentally appropriate foods and giving your little one the opportunity to explore at their own pace.
 They are also still learning how to use a spoon and drink from an open cup.
-So continue to provide opportunities for practicing these skills, but don’t worry if your little one hasn’t mastered them yet!
+So continue to provide opportunities for practicing these skills, but it will likely still be some time before they master these.

 Here are a few key things to keep in mind: